ADD CONDITION

 Overdose

 It appears that there is no specific information available regarding overdosage for this medication.
-This means that if you suspect an overdose, it is crucial to take immediate action.
+However, it's always important to be aware of the signs of an overdose, which can include symptoms like extreme drowsiness, confusion, or difficulty breathing.
+If you suspect an overdose, it’s crucial to seek immediate medical help.

 Pregnancy Use